VincentHuynh1016/CSE15L-Lab-Report-1/lab1.md

 #### **2.** Share an exmaple of using the command with a path to a directory as an argument.

-If I use the command with a path to a directory as an argument then it would spit out that the path was a directory.
-For example, if I typed in the terminal cat lecture1, or cat messages after changing my directory to lecture1, then it would the output would be cat: lecture1: Is a directory and cat: messages: Is a directory.
+If I use the command with a path to a directory as an argument then it would spit out that the path was a directory (Error).
+For example, if I typed in the terminal cat lecture1, then it would the output would be cat: lecture1: Is a directory.
+I beleive I got this result because I tried to concatenate and display the contents of a directory and not a file.
+I treated the directory as if it was a file that is why I got this error.

 ```
 Command:[user@sahara ~]$ cat lecture1